How are cochlear implants different from hearing aids?

 Both hearing aids and hearing aids for kids are small, electronic devices specifically designed to amplify sounds going into the ear.
 Ideally, these devices are prescribed by hearing healthcare professionals following a hearing evaluation.
-Hearing aids work best for people who have mild to moderate sensorineural hearing loss.
+Hearing aids work best for children and people who have mild to moderate sensorineural hearing loss.

 Due to the sophisticated technology, hearing aid prices can range from $1,000 to as much as $4,000 per device, depending upon the technology, features, size and customizations.
 Insurance coverage is variable.

 What is a cochlear implant?

 Cochlear implants are complex medical devices which must be surgically implanted by a medical professional.
 These devices bypass the damaged portion of the inner ear to directly stimulate the auditory nerve.
 Cochlear implants do not restore hearing, rather, they provide the sensation of sound for those who are deaf or have profound hearing loss.

 The two components are coupled using a strong magnet.
 Sound gathered from the microphone and speech processor is transmitted to the receiver, which converts it to electrical pulses and dispatches it to the electrodes.
 When these electrodes stimulate the auditory nerve, the brain receives a signal to process the sound.